-Agarwood Essential Oil has traditionally been used to treat gout, clear bronchitis, ease headaches, reduce rheumatism, address body odor, treat leprosy, reduce inflammation, treat cardiovascular issues, cirrhosis of the liver, hepatitis, epilepsy, fever, chills, nausea, vomiting and skin imbalances.
+Agarwood Essential Oil has been used to treat leprosy, eliminate bronchitis, alleviate headaches, reduce rheumatism, treat gout, decrease inflammation, attend to body odor, treat cardiovascular issues,epilepsy, cirrhosis of the liver, hepatitis, fever, chills, nausea, vomiting and skin imbalances.

 Although it is not well known in the West, Agarwood Essential Oil has been used for centuries by physicians in Tibet, India, China and the Arab world to treat a range of physical and mental conditions.

 Agarwood is native to India as well as several areas of South East Asia including Vietnam, the Philippines and Indonesia.
 Known also as Oud oil, Agarwood is one of the most rare and most expensive essential oils in existence today.
 It is typically sold by weight and is purchased and consumed primarily by Saudi Arabia and Japan.
 It is sometimes called Aloeswood.
 Because of its huge cost and extreme rarity in the wild, the trees are now cultivated and the resin is actually created by artificial infection and its essential oil extracted by water distillation.
 Adulteration can and does happen on many levels.
-The oil is sometimes cut with other oils or synthetic chemicals are added to attempt to replicate the scent.
+The oil is sometimes cut with synthetic chemicals or other oils in an to attempt to imitate the scent.
 It has been used in religious ceremonies for thousands of years.

 Agarwood Essential Oil is considered safe to use and there are no known side effects.
-Women who are pregnant or breastfeeding should always consult a doctor before using any essential oils including Agarwood.
-It is considered safe to apply topically but it is always best practice to dilute essential oils with a carrier oil and do a patch test first.
+If you are pregnant or breastfeeding, consult a doctor before using Agarwood.
+It is considered safe to apply topically.
+For sensitive skin, dilute it with a carrier oil and do a patch test first.